 There are multiple species of ants that inhabit the Northeast Georgia area year round.
-While some are more prevalent than others, there are certain ants that can be properly controlled with an ant control program or a quarterly pest management program.
+While some are more prevalent than others, there are certain ant pests that can be properly controlled with an ant treatment and control program, or a quarterly pest management program.

 American Pest Control provides ant control for ants found in your home as well as fire ants found in your yard.